DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 ## Deadline

-The deadline for submitting is 1 November 2021, 17:00 CET (Monday).
+The deadline for submitting is 2 November 2021 (Tuesday), 12:00 (noon) CET.
 After that, the form will be closed.

 ## FAQ